Wilco (farm supply cooperative)

 Wilco is a farmer-owned farm supply cooperative that began as the Santiam Farmers Co-op in the 1930s based in the Willamette Valley of the U.S. state of Oregon.
 In 1967, the Santiam Farmers Co-op merged with 4 other co-ops, the Mt.
-Angel Farmers Union Warehouse, the Donald Farmers Co-op, the Valley Farmers Co-op in Silverton, and the Canby Cooperative to form "Wilco Farmers Coop".
+Angel Farmers Union Warehouse, the Donald Farmers Co-op, the Valley Farmers Co-op in Silverton, and the Canby Cooperative to form "Wilco Farmers Co-op".
 The name "Wilco" comes from a shortening of "Willamette Consolidated".

-The cooperative has four divisions — Hazelnut Growers of Oregon, an ag business division that provides customers with crop protection products and fertilizers (Valley Agronomics), a fuels division for commercial petroleum, lubricants, and residential propane delivery and the farm store division.
+The cooperative has three divisions — an ag business division that provides customers with crop protection products and fertilizers (Valley Agronomics), a fuels division for commercial petroleum, lubricants, and bulk propane delivery and the farm store division.

-Today, the farmer-owned cooperative operates 24 retail farm stores throughout Oregon, Washington and California.
+Today, the farmer-owned cooperative operates over 25 retail farm stores throughout Oregon, Washington and California.
 The retailer carries a wide range of hardware supplies alongside land, lawn, garden, livestock, and pet-related products and services.

 The farmer-owned cooperative's headquarters are in Mt.
-Angel.
-Hazelnut Growers of Oregon processing plant and headquarters are based in Donald.
+Angel, Oregon.

 In 2011, Wilco launched a program to support the local National FFA Organization (FFA), called FFA Forever, collecting donations from vendors, employees, and customers.
-As of 2019, the program had collected more than 1 million dollars to benefit the Oregon and Washington FFA associations.
+As of 2025, the program had collected more than 2.5 million dollars to benefit the Oregon, Washington, and Caloifornia FFA associations.